 Visit the “Club Finder” section of British Cycling’s website to find a club within your radius, postcode, city, or region.
-Spend some time researching bike clubs to see if they offer city cycling instruction.
-Don’t be shy about reaching out to a club to see if a member would be willing to share their best advice about cycling in the city.
+Spend some time researching bike clubs to see if they offer urban cycling instruction.
+Don’t be shy about reaching out to a club to see if a member would be willing to share their best advice about cycling around town.

 Your local bike shop